A Streetcar Named Desire (1951 film): Production

 A Streetcar Named Desire was adapted directly from the successful 1947 Broadway production of the play, which won the New York Drama Critics' Circle Award for Best Play and the Pulitzer Prize for Drama.
 Many of the cast and crew were ported over from the stage production, including director Elia Kazan and actors Marlon Brando, Kim Hunter, Karl Malden, Rudy Bond, Nick Dennis, Peg Hillias, Ann Dere, Edna Thomas, and Richard Garrick.
-Kazan intended for Jessica Tandy, who won a Tony for her portrayal of Blanche, to also reprise her role on film, but producer Charles K. Feldman insisted on casting an actress with more box office appeal.
-The role was offered to both Bette Davis and Olivia de Havilland, who both declined.
+Kazan intended for Jessica Tandy, who had won a Tony Award for her portrayal of Blanche, to reprise her role on film, but producer Charles K. Feldman insisted on casting an actress with more box office appeal.
+Bette Davis and Olivia de Havilland were offered the role, but both declined.
 Vivien Leigh, who had already played Blanche in Streetcar's London production (directed by then-husband Laurence Olivier), was eventually cast.
 In Brando's autobiography, he praised Tandy but felt that Leigh "was Blanche."

 Aside from the opening and closing scenes, which were shot on location in New Orleans, A Streetcar Named Desire was filmed entirely on soundstages at the Warner Bros.
 Studios in Burbank, California.
-The Kowalski apartment was designed to gradually appear smaller over the course of the film, in order to reflect tension between the characters.
+The Kowalski apartment was designed to gradually appear smaller over the course of the film, in order to reflect the tension between the characters.

 For the opening scene, #922 was chosen to be the streetcar that dropped off Blanche.
 As of 2022, this streetcar was still in service on the St. Charles Streetcar Line.

-Marlon Brando is often displayed shirtless, in one of the first occurrences for a Hollywood movie.

 Censorship

 Several scenes were cut after filming was completed in order for the film to conform to the Hays Code and avoid condemnation by the National Legion of Decency.
-In 1993, after Warner Bros. rediscovered the censored footage during a routine inventory of archives, several minutes were restored in an 'original director's version' video re-release.
+In 1993, after Warner Bros. rediscovered the censored footage during a routine inventory of archives, an "original director's version" video re-release restored it.